Dead-end street: United States

 California uses the phrase Not a Through Street or Not a Through Road to mark roads or road systems that end in culs-de-sac.
 More recently, No Outlet has been shown on some signs as well (an example being Meyers Avenue south of Eureka Street in the Pine Hills area).

+Uniquely in the United States, a cul-de-sac is labeled a "cove" on street signs in the Memphis, Tennessee, area.

 Other uses

 In military parlance, a "cul-de-sac" refers to a situation where an army is "hemmed in on all sides but behind".
 "Cul-de-sac" is also used metaphorically to mean a line of thought or action that leads nowhere.

-In medicine, the expression is used to refer to the recto-uterine pouch, also known as the Pouch of Douglas, the deepest point of the female peritoneal cavity.
+In medicine, the expression "cul-de-sac" is used to refer to the recto-uterine pouch, also known as the Pouch of Douglas, the deepest point of the female peritoneal cavity.